radar/guides/patterns.md

 Notice that we dropped the `PATCH` level of the version number.
 Had we said `~> 2.2.0`, that would have been equivalent to `['>= 2.2.0', '< 2.3.0']`.

+If you want to allow use of newer backwards-compatible versions but need a specific bug fix you can use a compound requirement:

+    # gemspec
+    spec.add_runtime_dependency 'library', '~> 2.2', '>= 2.2.1'

+    # bundler
+    gem 'library', '~> 2.2', '>= 2.2.1'

 The important note to take home here is to be aware others *will* be using your gems, so guard yourself from potential bugs/failures in future releases by using `~>` instead of `>=` if at all possible.